Working in partnership

 The role of the Data Provider in relation to Population Data BC will be to:

-Each public body which provides Population Data BC with data for linkage has a representative on the Research Data Access Committee (RDAC).
+Each public body which provides Population Data BC with data for linkage has a representative on the Data Stewards Working Group (DSWG).

-While other groups related to Population Data BC may have input on data access policies and procedures, only the RDAC has final decision making authority over them.
+While other groups related to Population Data BC may have input on data access policies and procedures, only the DSWG has final decision making authority over them.

-The RDAC provides a valuable forum for Data Providers to work together to address issues germane to their own functions, including information sharing and monitoring.
+The DSWG provides a valuable forum for Data Providers to work together to address issues germane to their own functions, including information sharing and monitoring.